p7s1digital/oasis-jsbridge-android/README.md

 ### Using JS objects from Kotlin/Java

-An interface extending `NativeToJsInterface` must be defined with the methods implemented by the JS object and mapped to a native object:
+An interface extending `NativeToJsInterface` must be defined with the methods of the JS object:

 ```kotlin
 interface JsApi : NativeToJsInterface {